RyanJarv/omaha/doc/Omaha3SourceOrganization.md

 Finally, we have a few directories that are filled with tools for generating installers and test tools once Omaha proper has been successfully built:
 ```
 omaha\
-        enterprise\             Produces GoogleUpdate.adm, an optional file that can be used
+        enterprise\             Produces BraveUpdate.adm, an optional file that can be used
                                 by system administrators to manage Omaha via Group Policy.
-        installers\             Produces GoogleUpdateSetup.exe, the meta-installer, using a
+        installers\             Produces BraveUpdateSetup.exe, the meta-installer, using a
                                 set of Python scripts to generate the Omaha tarball and merging
                                 it with mi_exe_stub.exe.
 (This build step also produces some
                                 of the Code Red files.)